-On November 26 of twenty-nine years ago, Michael Jackson’s album Dangerous was on his way to reach the store’s shelves, and it might be refreshing to remember how Media (NOT) welcomed this great masterpiece.
+On November 26 of twenty-nine years ago, Michael Jackson’s album Dangerous was on its way to reach the store’s shelves, and it might be refreshing to remember how Media (NOT) welcomed this great masterpiece.

-Since the news that Michael Jackson’s had a new album coming by the fall of 1991, Media wondered what to expect from the new release.
+Since the news that Michael Jackson’s had a new album coming in the fall of 1991, Media wondered what to expect from the new release.
 From the first week of November, Media interests were all over in reporting on the Jackson family front.
 The headline-grabbing news of the leak to radio stations of Black Or White – the first single from the Dangerous album – followed by a leaked special version of Word to the Badd!!, a cut from Jermaine Jackson’s album “You Said” with lyrics like ”Once you were made/ You changed your shade/Was your color wrong?” that obviously had as target brother Michael.
 And so was the publicity value of Jermaine’s career.

 But the bigger news was actually the delivery of the master tapes of Michael’s “long-in-the-works” new album, Dangerous, to his label, Epic.
-The album itself, which had been on release schedule since July, but “moonwalked” into record stores November 26 (maybe Michael’s, after the Bad album experience realized that summer was not the best period to release a new album.
+The album itself, which had been on release schedule since July, but “moonwalked” into record stores on November 26 (maybe Michael’s, after the Bad album experience realized that summer was not the best period to release a new album.

 In early November, a thirty seconds trailer directed by David Lynch begins airing on TV to promote Dangerous release.

 Michael was on the cover of TV Guide and invited them to assist in the latest Black Or White video shooting introduced to the public with this article: Michael Mania.